-- 1. The Receiver recommends that the Court issue an order approving the Grace Settlement as set out in the Grace Settlement Agreement for the following reasons: - a) it generates immediate proceeds of \$450,000, which proceeds are coming from Grace's insurer under a policy which would otherwise be eroded by Grace's ongoing defense costs in the Litigation; - b) the Grace Settlement avoids protracted, complex and costly litigation with Grace in respect of the settled matters.
-Pursuant to the Grace Settlement Agreement, all the claims the Receiver and Trustee have as against Grace will be fully and finally resolved.
-The Grace Settlement therefore provides a degree of certainty regarding the costs, benefits, and timing that cannot be expeditiously achieved otherwise; - c) the Grace Settlement allows the Receiver to focus on other actors in the SMI scheme in the Litigation, which will increase the efficiency and efficacy with which the Litigation can be advanced, thereby resulting in further costs savings, timing efficiencies and benefits.
-In that respect, Grace will also be providing the Receiver and the Trustee with cooperation in connection with the Litigation; - d) it provides that the Non-Settling Defendants will only be liable for their proportionate share of the losses and it contemplates a bar order with respect to their potential exposure to claims of joint responsibility with Grace, thereby leaving the Non-Settling Defendants responsible only for the losses they can be proved to have caused; - e) Grace will provide the Receiver and the Trustee with a broad full and final release of all claims he may have against the Receivership Companies and the Trustee Corporations, providing a further degree of certainty and closure with respect to any disputes as between these parties; - f) the Grace Settlement Agreement is fair and reasonable, in the circumstances, as it represents a commercially reasonable compromise in respect of the claims against Grace and it is in the best interests of the Receivership Companies, the Trustee Corporations and their respective stakeholders; and g) the Trustee has performed its own procedures and undertaken its own due diligence to consider the reasonableness of the Grace Settlement and has reached conclusions similar to those of the Receiver.
-The Trustee has agreed to the Grace Settlement Agreement and is also seeking an order of the Court approving it.
-The Trustee has filed a separate report recommending that the Court approve the Settlement.
+- 1. The Receiver recommends that the Court issue an order approving the Elliott Settlement as set out in the Elliott Settlement Agreement for the following reasons: - a) it generates immediate proceeds of \$680,000 (i.e. the Guaranteed Settlement Funds) and has potential to generate additional proceeds from the Contingent Settlement Funds, all of which proceeds are coming from the Elliott Defendants' insurer, LAWPRO, under the Policy which would otherwise be eroded by the Elliott Defendants' ongoing defence costs in the Litigation; - b) the Elliott Settlement avoids protracted, complex and costly litigation with the Elliott Defendants in respect of the settled matters.
+Pursuant to the Elliott Settlement Agreement, all the claims the Receiver and Trustee have as against the Elliott Defendants will be fully and finally resolved.
+The Elliott Settlement therefore provides a degree of certainty regarding the costs, benefits, and timing that cannot be expeditiously achieved otherwise; - c) the Elliott Settlement allows the Receiver and the Trustee to focus on other actors in the SMI scheme in the Litigation, which will increase the efficiency and efficacy with which the Litigation can be advanced, thereby resulting in further costs savings, timing efficiencies and benefits.
+In that respect, Elliott Defendants will also be providing the Receiver and the Trustee with cooperation in connection with the Litigation; - d) it provides that the Non-Settling Defendants will only be liable for their proportionate share of the losses and it contemplates a bar order with respect to their potential exposure to claims of joint responsibility with the Elliott Defendants, thereby leaving the Non-Settling Defendants responsible only for the losses they can be proved to have caused; - e) the Elliott Defendants will provide the Receiver and the Trustee with a broad full and final release of all claims they may have against the Receivership Companies and the Trustee Corporations, providing a further degree of certainty and closure with respect to any disputes as between these parties; - f) the Elliott Settlement Agreement is fair and reasonable, in the circumstances, as it represents a commercially reasonable compromise in respect of the claims against the Elliott Defendants and it is in the best interests of the Receivership Companies, the Trustee Corporations and their respective stakeholders; and - g) the Trustee has performed its own procedures and undertaken its own due diligence to consider the reasonableness of the Elliott Settlement and has reached conclusions similar to those of the Receiver.
+The Trustee has agreed to the Elliott Settlement Agreement and is also seeking an order of the Court approving it.
+The Trustee has filed a separate report recommending that the Court approve the Elliott Settlement.